 Relationship Challenge #2: One Parent Takes the Lead

-Often a child’s primary caregiver is the one who first sees signs of a learning or attention issue.
+Often a child’s primary caregiver is the one who first sees signs of a learning or thinking difference.
 And so that parent may take the lead on having the child evaluated.

 If the other parent is less available for specialists’ appointments, he may only hear about the experience through his partner.
 That can make him feel left out.
 He may not feel like his input matters, since he’s not around to speak with his child’s resource team directly.